 I have ventured farther in my lifetime, going 400 miles away to graduate school, but a 1,700 mile move is something else entirely.

-Here’s what I’ve learned so far as we prepare to move from the Midwest to the Desert Southwest:
+While long distance moving companies can help ease the process, here’s what I’ve learned so far as we prepare to move from the Midwest to the Desert Southwest: